Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 Oxidative Stress & Metabolic Activity

 Oxidative stress may influence energy production and metabolic efficiency.
-Curcumin has been studied in laboratory settings for its antioxidant properties, which is why researchers sometimes examine curcumin in relation to:
+Curcumin has been studied in laboratory settings for its antioxidant properties, which is why researchers sometimes examine it in relation to:

 - Energy balance